zhuan97/myTruckerHistory/README.md

 ## Introduction

 This project is inspired by my father's daily job as a truck driver.
 It manages the truck driver’s transport information and it provides functions to summarize, add, modify, and search transportation records or stores.
-It utilizes a csv file to store different stores' information which includes the ID, city, address, and phone number.
+It utilizes a csv file to store different stores' information which includes the ID, address, city, state, and phone number.
 To store the daily transportation record, it generates a txt file which includes Trip ID, Trailer ID, Bill ID, the weight of this trailer, and store information.

 # Library